Max Muncy Preview, Player Props: Dodgers vs. Brewers

 - The 8.7 strikeouts per nine innings compiled by the Brewers pitching staff ranks 16th in MLB.

-- The Brewers have a 4.02 team ERA that ranks 12th across all league pitching staffs.
+- The Brewers have a 4.04 team ERA that ranks 12th across all MLB pitching staffs.

-- Brewers pitchers combine to rank 22nd in baseball in home runs allowed (150 total, 1.3 per game).
+- Brewers pitchers combine to give up 152 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).

-- In his most recent appearance on Wednesday, Aug.
-9 against the Colorado Rockies, the lefty tossed six innings, giving up one earned run while surrendering two hits.
+- In his last outing on Saturday against the Chicago White Sox, the right-hander tossed 5 2/3 innings, giving up five earned runs while surrendering eight hits.

-- In 15 games this season, the 36-year-old has a 2.90 ERA and 6.1 strikeouts per nine innings, while allowing a batting average of .225 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.